 5. Install a theme

 There are thousands of WordPress themes to choose from.
 We launched Atlas & Boots with a photography theme called Incidental before switching to a more minimal editorial-focused one.
-We recommend Envato’s marketplace at ThemeForest for professional themes to help you start a travel blog.
+We recommend GeneratePress, a lightweight WordPress theme that focuses on speed, stability and accessibility

-Alternatively, you can find innumerable free themes by searching in Google.
+Alternatively, you can find innumerable free themes by searching on Google.
 These generally work well but be warned that the level of support will likely be less reliable than professional themes which offer direct access to their developers.
-Whichever route you take, make sure you choose a responsive theme (i.e. one that adapts to mobile and tablet screens) for your travel blog.
+Whichever route you take, choose a responsive theme (i.e. one that adapts to mobile and tablet screens) for your travel blog.

 To install a theme: